 The University of Massachusetts Dartmouth encourages and endorses the active engagement of students in shared governance.
-The principles of shared governance require that all constituencies are able to deliberate and express opinions on matters related to their programs and activities and have the opportunity to recommend appropriate actions to the Chancellor.
+The principles of shared governance require that all constituencies are able to deliberate and express opinions on matters related to their programs and activities, and have the opportunity to recommend appropriate actions to the Chancellor.

-The purpose of the GSS shall:
+The purpose of the Graduate Student Senate is to:

 - Serve as a resource and advocate for the University of Massachusetts Dartmouth graduate students;